Grain in WebAssembly

 compiler:

-$ grain hello.gr
+$ grain compile --release --use-start-section hello.gr

 The above will produce a hello.gr.wasm